 "I have tried to turn this into something other than hatred." - Patricia Quigley

 Beyond Belief tells us how these two American women have discovered a common-bond with Afghan women and their children.
 War makes widows, and widows have special moral authority in societies at war.
-Quigley and Retik have brought that lesson to Afghanistan
+Quigley and Retik have brought that lesson to Afghanistan, and back home.

 Arm chair generals in the United States prefer not to incorporate such thoughts on "collateral damage" into their rhetoric or their never-accurate calculations about why we need war so badly.